-Governor Jim Justice and First Lady Cathy Justice understand the significant impact CIS has made in the lives of Greenbrier County students and are committed to build upon the program’s success in West Virginia.
+Governor Jim Justice and First Lady Cathy Justice understand the significant impact Communities In Schools (CIS) can make in the lives of students and are committed to build upon the program’s success in West Virginia.

 Leveraging already existing CIS programming, the expansion through the West Virginia Department of Education (WVDE) was initiated.

 2018-19 Pilot: Berkeley County, McDowell County, and Wyoming County

 2019-2020 Expansion: Cabell County, Calhoun County, Clay County, Fayette County, Hardy County, Lincoln County, Pendleton County, and Raleigh County

 January 2020 Continued Expansion: Braxton County, Lewis County, and Taylor County

 - To expand into additional counties and schools across the state.